CT scan

 A computed tomography (CT) scan is a diagnostic imaging procedure that uses X-ray and computer software to create detailed images of inside your body.
 It is sometimes also known as a CAT scan.

-A CT scanner is a ring-shaped machine that produces a fan-shaped beam of X-rays.
+A CT scanner is a ring-shaped machine.
 The tube rotates around your body as you lie flat, creating images that are cross sections of your body.
-The computer joins the images together to create a 3D view of inside your body.
+Unlike an MRI scan, a CT scan is not noisy.

-Your private CT scan will be carried out by a radiographer, a health professional trained to do imaging procedures.
-They’ll explain what will happen and answer any questions you may have.
+Your private CT scan will be carried out by a radiographer who is a HCPC-certified individual trained to specifically acquire imaging.
+They will undertake a safety questionnaire prior to your examination, explain the procedure, and answer any questions you may have on the day.

 During the scan, you’ll lie on a table that moves backwards or forwards slowly.

-You’ll be in the scanner for between 5 and 15 minutes.
+You’ll be in the scanner for between 5 and 15 minutes, depending on the type of scan that is required.

 If you need to do anything to prepare, you’ll be told when your appointment is made.
-You should continue to take any prescribed medication as usual.
+You should continue to take any prescribed medication as usual unless instructed otherwise.

 A radiologist will look at your scans and write a report.
 This will be sent to the doctor who referred you for the scan, usually within 24 to 48 hours.
 They will discuss the results with you at your next appointment.